Yandex Cloud

 Note

-Once enabled, hybrid storage cannot be disabled.
+Once hybrid storage is enabled, you cannot disable it.

 yc managed-clickhouse cluster update <cluster_name_or_ID> \